 - Electrolyte packets for water bottles

-- Flashlight or headlamp
+- Flashlight

 - Extra zip-top bags (wet gear, laundry items, small gear)